rust-lang/async-fundamentals-initiative/evaluation/case-studies/tower.md

 currently Tower provide a [`Service`] and a [`Layer`] trait.
 The core component is the `Service` trait as this is where all the async functionality lives. `Layer`s on the other hand are service constructors and allow users to compose middleware stacks.
-Since, `Layer` does not do any async work it is out of scope of this document for now.
+Since, `Layer` does not do any async work it's trait design is out of scope of this document for now.

 Currently, the `Service` trait requires users to name their futures which does not allow them to easily use `async fn` without boxing.
 In addition, borrowing state within handlers is unergonomic due using associated types for the return future type.
-This is because to allow the returned future to have a lifetime would require adding lifetime generic associated types (GATs) which force an already verbose trait into an extremely verbose trait that is unergonomic for users to implement.
+This is because to allow the returned future to have a lifetime it would require adding a lifetime generic associated type (GAT) which would force an already verbose trait into an extremely verbose trait that is unergonomic for users to implement.
 This thus requires all returned futures to be `'static` which means that it must own all of its data.
 While this works right now its an extra step that could be avoided by using `async fn`'s ability to produce